nsfrahmann/Date-Picker/README.md

 5. Responsive across devices
 6. No bootstrap or jQuery!

 ### This was a very fun project to work on and I learned a lot strictly working with Vanilla Javascript.
 Also hats off to the well-esteemed moment.js library, I loved using it!

-Here's the link to the live site: [Date-Wizard](https://date-wizard.netlify.app).
+### Here's the link to the live site: [Date Wizard](https://date-wizard.netlify.app).

 ![Screenshot](https://github.com/nsfrahmann/Date-Picker/blob/main/img/readmepic.png)